nuru-nu/chan-da-liar/README.md

 Create an account with billing information and create an API Key [here](https://platform.openai.com/account/api-keys)
 ![OpenAI](docs/OpenAI.png)

+### ollama

+Ollama is really plug'n'play: just download the app from https://ollama.com/ and run `ollama pull llama3` in the shell.
+Done 😎.

 ### llama.cpp

-The "Open AI" panel has an extra model "llama.cpp" that will connect to `http://localhost:8080` and expect a llama.cpp server running there.
+The "Open AI" panel has an extra model "llama.cpp" that will connect to `http://localhost:8000` and expect a llama.cpp server running there.
 Example commands to download Mistral-7B-v0.1 and start the local server (on OS X):

 ```bash
 # Download model from Huggingface